SteRoe/EpiVisR/README.md

  genderFemaleValue
  genderMaleValue

-An example is given in the projects folder.
+An example is given in the ./inst/extdata/ folder.
-setwd("your.working.directory")
+Detailed explanations of data structures are in the vignette. setwd("your.working.directory")
-Start the App using EpiVisR::EpiVisRApp()
+Start the App using: EpiVisR::EpiVisRApp()

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)